wish44165/YOLOv12-BoT-SORT-ReID/README.md

 ## 📜 Citation

-If you find this project helpful for your research or applications, we would appreciate it if you could give it a star and cite the paper.
+If you find this project helpful for your research or applications, we would appreciate it if you could cite the paper and give it a star.

 ```
 @InProceedings{Chen_2025_CVPR,